 SNAPSHYFT Joins Global VC 500 Startups

 February 28, 2019.
-San Francisco, CA Midwest tech startup SNAPSHYFT, the fast growing cloud-based staffing software and mobile app dedicated to helping caterers, concessionaires, hotels, bars and restaurants proactively manage their on-demand labor force needs, has formally announced their selection into renowned San Francisco-based seed program 500 Startups.
+San Francisco, CA Midwest tech startup SnapShyft, the fast growing cloud-based staffing software and mobile app dedicated to helping caterers, concessionaires, hotels, bars and restaurants proactively manage their on-demand labor force needs, has formally announced their selection into renowned San Francisco-based accelerator program 500 Startups latest batch of companies.

 The four month accelerator program kicked off for the twenty-fourth batch in October, with fourteen startups in total, and culminated with Demo Day in late February 2019.
 Headquartered in San Francisco, California, the mission of 500 Startups is to discover and back the world’s most talented entrepreneurs, help them create successful companies at scale, and build thriving global ecosystems.
 A thesis proven in the dozen-plus unicorns 500 Startups has invested in to date.
 Since inception, 500 Startups has invested in over 2,000 technology startups, including Twilio (NYSE: TWLO), Credit Karma, Grab, Udemy, Ipsy, TalkDesk, Intercom, MakerBot (acquired by SSYS), Wildfire (acquired by Google), Viki (acquired by Rakuten), and Indianapolis-based Kenzie Academy.